junxit/us-congress-bills-114/metadata.md

 - 2016-11-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6189-6190)
 - 2016-11-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6189-6190)
 - 2016-11-15 — The title of the measure was amended.
 Agreed to without objection.
+- 2016-11-16 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.